 __pycache__ *.swp *.sqlite3

-Remember that to see all the files in a folder (including those that start with a '.')
+Remember that in bash, to see all the files in a folder (including those that start with a '.')

 you need to type